Manaslu Tsum Valley trek

 Manaslu Tsum Valley Trek – 17 Days

-Manaslu The stunning Tsum Valley Trekking is located in the Manaslu Mountain region of the Gorkha district.
-The Manaslu Tsum valley trek is surrounding by the majestic Ganesh Himal, Himal Chuli, and Buddha Himal ranges.
+Larke La Pass 5106M is the highest elevation in the 17 days Manaslu Tsum Valley trek.
+The stunning Tsum Valley Trekking is located in the Manaslu Mountain region of the Gorkha district.
+The Manaslu Tsum valley walking path is surrounding by the majestic Ganesh Himal, Himal Chuli, and Buddha Himal ranges.
 Tsum Valley is also a center of Tibetan Buddhist art, culture, and religion, along with beautiful natural scenery.
 Manaslu Tsum Valley still practices polyandry, which means one woman has more than one husband.
 After a woman marries an elder brother, she is supposed to serve all the brothers of the same family as her husband.

 Manaslu Tsum Valley Trek – Route Overview

-Moreover, the trek to Manaslu Tsum Valley begins from Arughat in the Gorkha district, which is easily accessible from Kathmandu by bus.
-Your journey begins in Arughat and ends in Arughat.
+Moreover, the trek to Manaslu Tsum Valley begins from Machha Khola in the Gorkha district, which is easily accessible from Kathmandu by bus.
+Your journey begins in Machha Khola and ends in Dhara Pani.
 After the Pewa, the trek continues to the Manaslu Circuit Trek (which is mostly uphill).
 Or the trek continues to Manaslu Valley Trek (which is largely uphill).
-A romantic, adventurous, cultural, informative, and scenic Manaslu Tsum Valley trek is the highlight of Trekking To Everest.
-The Tsum Valley trek includes all the important villages and places of the region with a minimum number of days required.
-Also, there are alternate routes in Tsum Valley, so if you wish to explore these routes, we can redesign the itinerary for your Tsum Valley trek.
+A romantic, adventurous, cultural, informative, and scenic Manaslu Tsum Valley trek is the highlight of Himalaya View Treks The Tsum Valley trek includes all the important villages and places of the region with a minimum number of days required.
+Also, there are alternate routes in Tsum Valley.
+So, if you wish to explore these routes, we can redesign the itinerary for your quest.
 Trekking to Everest provides experienced guides, good lodging, and meals during the Tsum Valley trek.

 Are You Already in Nepal?